r4victor/tenthousandmeters/content/blog/python_bts_10.md

 <img src="{static}/blog/python_bts_10/hash_table_with_open_addressing.png" alt="hash_table_with_open_addressing" style="width:700px; display: block; margin: 20px auto 0 auto;" />

-To lookup the value of a key, we iterate over the buckets in the probe sequence until we either find the key or find an empty bucket.
+To look up the value of a key, we iterate over the buckets in the probe sequence until we either find the key or find an empty bucket.
 If we find an empty bucket, then the key is not in the hash table because otherwise it would be inserted into the empty bucket that we found.

 Deleting a key from a hash table with open addressing is not that straightforward.
 If we just clear the bucket that the key occupies, then some lookups will break because lookups assume that probe sequences don't have gaps.
 This picture illustrates the problem: